dafacto/moneyforsomething/about.md

 Based on the emails I’ve received from people around the world, who after reading Money for Something got started on the path to investing, I couldn’t be happier with the results.
 I hope you also enjoy the book, and begin on your on path to financial freedom.

-If you like the book, I have two requests:

-1. Above all, please share it with someone.
-The book is free, so there’s nothing in the way of spreading investing education as far as possible.
+**If you like the book, please share it with someone.
+The book is free, so there’s nothing in the way of spreading investing education as far as possible.**

-2. If you’d like to help support the operation of this site and the blog, I accept donations in Bitcoin and Monero cryptocurrencies, via the widgets in the footer.

 Thanks so much, and if you’d like to say hello, [I’d love to hear from you](/contact/).